pulse-project/pulse2-davos-client/README.md

 # What is PULSE DAVOS CLIENT?

-PULSE DAVOS CLIENT is an network boot client for PULSE IT automation and lifecycle workstation management tool.
+PULSE DAVOS CLIENT is a network boot client for PULSE IT automation and lifecycle workstation management tool.

 PULSE DAVOS CLIENT relies on open source technologies like python, c, hdt, clonezilla, and even more.